Deabute/plan-client/README.md

 - Talking about work or working unnecessarily long hours negatively affects relationships
 - It's hard to remember appointments and keep to basic routines when busy or engaging in a complex project
 - Breaking down and identifying the most important part of a task to work on is difficult
+- Maintaining consistent habits is tough when starting with too much, too frequent, or too many different habits.

 ## Solution Goal

 Give an individual peace of mind in taking on ambitious projects in balance with other parts of a fulfilling life.

 One has a finite amount of time in the day.
-Plan shows how it gets used a gives the ability to set goals for how it will be used.
+"Time Intent" shows how time gets used and gives the ability to set goals for how time will be used.

 ## Features Summary